jed/authom/README.md

 ### authom.on("auth", function(req, res, data){})

 Listens for successful authentications across all services.
-The listener is called with the original request/response objects as well as a service-specific user object, allowing you to provide your own session scheme.
-The name of the service is given in the `service` key so that you can branch your own code:
+The listener is called with the original request/response objects as well as a service-specific user object, which contains the following keys:

+- `token`: the token resulting from authentication
+- `id`: the ID of the user on the remote service
+- `data`: the original data returned from the service, and
+- `service`: the name of the service, given so that you can branch your code:

 ```javascript
 authom.on("auth", function(req, res, data) {